 When the area is devoid of a light source, you need to create that light to keep yourself safe as a rider.
 For cyclists, Lights and blinkers are the most common devices for light.
 The light and the blinker differ because blinkers are designed to be seen while lights allow a rider to both see and be seen.

 Great lights are usually rechargeable and use an LED bulb.
 These lights are a necessity for riders who spend a lot of time off-road or on unlit paths.
 While most mount onto the bars or helmet, a few companies integrate lights into the bike or your helmet.

 Blinkers are usually battery operated and use an LED to flash intermittently.
 These blinkers can easily be mounted to your bicycle.
 In some cases, blinkers are incorporated into helmets, gloves, shoes, saddles, and handlebars.

 What to use this Fall

-For the fall season, mount a pair of blinkers to the bike (one front and one back).
-When you get stuck in low light and high traffic, simply switch on the blinkers.
+Mount a pair of blinkers to the bike (one front and one back).
+When you get stuck in low light and high traffic, switch on the blinkers.
 If your route is going to be unlit for any portion, a front light makes things safer.
-Overall, just think ahead before your next ride and pack to ensure you can see in the dark while others can see you.
+Overall, think ahead before your next ride and pack to ensure you can see in the dark while others can see you.